nmsa/tma-framework-m/development/server/README.md

 This script shows a menu with two options.
 First option (Normal Mode) configures and executes Apache Flume to save the received data in a MySQL database that belongs to TMA_Knowledge component.
 For every observation in data received, one row in the database is generated with the following format: probeId,resourceId, type,descriptionId,time,value.
-Each of these fields are saved in one column in the table created in database.
+Each one of these fields is saved in one column in the table created in database.

 The second option  presented in the menu of script configures the Testing Mode in Apache Flume.
 In this mode, Apache Flume saves in a log file, for each observation, a SQL query that user can insert it in all types of SQL databases.